henriyulianto/solmisasi-lily/index.md

 ### Pitches
   - _Solmisasi_ is mostly used to write vocal compositions and arrangements.
 So, possible pitch range is from `E2` (the lowest male pitch, could possibly be lower) up to `C6` (the highest female pitch, could possibly be higher).
 However, there is no such validation of pitches included in this library.
-  - This system is mainly applied in vocal/choral music.
+  - _Solmisasi_ is mainly applied in vocal/choral music.
 Pitch numbers are written in a 'relative' way, based on the gender of vocal instruments.
 The solmisasi pitch numbers written on male vocal staves (tenor, baritone, and bass) are actually 1-octave lower than the same ones written on female vocal staves (soprano, mezzo-soprano, and alto).
 {: .fs-5 }

 ### Accidentals
-  - _Sharp notes_ (♯) are notated by putting a single "**/**" (upward slash) over the pitch number.
+  - _Sharp notes_ (♯) are engraved by overlaying a single "**/**" (upward slash) to the pitch number.
-  - _Flat notes_ (♭) are notated by putting a single "**\\**" (downward backslash) over the pitch number.
+  - _Flat notes_ (♭) are notated by overlaying a single "**\\**" (downward backslash) to the pitch number.
   - This music notation is by far not able to handle _double-flats_ and _double-sharps_.
 Those kind of pitches should be notated in their 'normalized-enharmonic' pitch, for example:<br>
     `4` for `geses` (g♭♭) in C major (g♭♭ is normalized as f), and<br>
     `5` for `cisis` (c♯♯) in G major.